-A minimalist shoe aims to get your feet back to its natural placement.
-Many people find that over cushioning of shoes can cause more harm than good overtime; the Altra Escalante 1 is a counter to that.
+A minimalist shoe aims to get your feet back to their natural placement.
+Many people find that over-cushioning of shoes can cause more harm than good over time; the Altra Escalante 1.5 is a counter to that.

 One customer said, “This shoe has great padding in the ball of your foot for all your zero drop running needs and plenty of padding in the heel.”
 The Escalante 1.5 shines by giving you a natural running feel without sacrificing comfort.

-The shoe also comes with a FootPod technology that lets the bones and tendons in your feet move more naturally.
-If you’re a beginner runner and want a more organic run, the Altra Escalante 1 is the best choice on the market.
+The shoe also comes with FootPod technology, which lets the bones and tendons in your feet move more naturally.
+If you’re a beginner runner and want a more organic run, the Altra Escalante 1.5 is the best choice on the market.

 - Extremely lightweight

 - Not a good choice for people with severe overpronation